Quarkus Vs Micronaut: A Feature And Performance Comparison

 Features

-While Quarkus is more reliant on Java EE and Eclipse MicroProfile APIs, Micronaut defines it's own APIs and is more inspired by the Spring and Grails frameworks.
+While Quarkus is more reliant on Jakarta EE / Java EE and Eclipse MicroProfile APIs, Micronaut defines it's own APIs and is more inspired by the Spring and Grails frameworks.

 Quarkus is based on an extension architecture that makes it easy to integrate third party frameworks.
 You can for example use Spring DI, Web and Data JPA annotations in your Quarkus applications.